Autoencoders for Semivisible Jet Detection: Data samples

 \subsection{Generation}

-Both multi-jet QCD and dark sector samples are generated using \PYTHIA~\cite{pythia} and reconstructed with \DELPHES~\cite{delphes} providing a detector response approximating that of CMS.
+Both multi-jet QCD and dark sector samples are generated using \PYTHIA~\cite{pythia} with model parameters identical as in \cite{hepdata.115426} and reconstructed with \DELPHES~\cite{delphes} providing a detector response approximating that of CMS.
 Proton-proton collisions at a centre-of-mass energy of 13 TeV are considered, with approximately 50 collisions per bunch crossing.
 The particle flow reconstruction algorithm distributed with \DELPHES is used.
 In particular, jets are clustered from reconstructed particles and pileup reduction is applied.

 To examine the robustness of autoencoder models to varying signal parameters, multiple SV jet samples were generated with values of the fraction of stable jet hadrons $\rinv \in \{0.3, 0.5, 0.7\}$ and the \PZprime boson mass $\mZprime \in \{1.5, 2.0, 2.5, 3.0, 3.5, 4.0 \}$.
 The number of events generated varies depending on the sample, accounting for the different selection efficiency (see Sec.~\ref{subsec:preselection}):